jimmycuadra/jimmycuadra.com/source/posts/etcd-2-0-static-bootstrapping-on-coreos-and-vagrant.html.md

 ---
-title: etcd 2.0 static bootstrapping on CoreOS and Vagrant
+title: "etcd 2.0 static bootstrapping on CoreOS and Vagrant"
-date: 2015-02-05 00:00 PDT
+date: "2015-02-05 22:25 PST"
-tags: coreos, devops, vagrant, etcd
+tags: "coreos, devops, etcd, vagrant"
 ---
 ## The problem

 [CoreOS](https://coreos.com/) provides a pretty good setup for running a cluster of machines with [Vagrant](https://www.vagrantup.com/).
 You can find this setup at [coreos/coreos-vagrant](https://github.com/coreos/coreos-vagrant).
 Something I've found annoying, however, is that whenever you start a new cluster, you need to get a new discovery token from CoreOS's [hosted discovery service](https://coreos.com/docs/cluster-management/setup/cluster-discovery/).
 This is necessary for the [etcd](https://github.com/coreos/etcd) instances running on each machine to find each other and form a quorum.
 The discovery token is written to the machines on initial boot via the cloud-config file named `user-data`.
 If you destroy the machines and recreate them, you need to use a fresh discovery token.
 This didn't sit right with me, as I want to check everything into version control, and didn't want to have a lot of useless commits changing the discovery token every time I recreated the cluster.